Germans have a saying: Alles hat ein Ende nur die Wurst hat zwei. (Everything has an ending, but the sausage has two).

 - It can also be served in variety of ways - cold or hot, sliced or smeared.

 Though the varieties are almost endless, here's a quick rundown on the most common types of sausage you can expect to come across on your trip to Germany and the best places to eat them.

 01 of 08

 When you think of German sausage, you're probably thinking of a bratwurst.
 Usually made from pork, the sausage has a history in Germany dating back to 1313.

-Bratwurst is perfect kneipe (pub) food, pan-fried and cooked in beer with German classics of potatoes and Rotkohl (red cabbage).
-But it is also original German fast food, sold by grillwalkers.
+Bratwurst is perfect kneipe (pub) food, pan-fried and cooked in beer with German classics of potatoes and rotkohl (red cabbage).
+But it is also an original German fast food, sold by grillwalkers.
 These industrious vendors offer their freshly cooked wurst from wearable grills in most city centers.
-For just over a euro, your bratwurst is served hot from the grill in a diminutive bun topped with senf (mustard) and/or ketchup.
+For just 1.50, your bratwurst is served hot from the grill in a diminutive bun topped with senf (mustard) and/or ketchup.
 Start with a bite of pure sausage — hanging out both ends — and work your way to the delectable center.